What is a medical certificate?

 Is working on board a vessel consistent with use of medication?

-If you fail to satisfy the requirements for a medical certificate set forth in the Health Regulations, and it is unlikely that your health will improve within two years, the seafarer’s doctor shall issue a permanent declaration of unfitness.
+If your health unlikely will improve within two years, the seafarer's doctor shall issue a Permanent declaration of unfitness.

-If the seafarer’s doctor who, without performing a medical examination, is made aware that there is every probability that you no longer satisfy the requirements for a medical certificate, shall issue a provisional declaration of unfitness.
-The seafarer’s doctor shall notify the company, master and employee of the decision.
-A decision relating to provisional unfitness shall stand until a seafarer's doctor have examined you again and a new decision is pursuant to section 10 or 11 in the Health Regulations.
+If the seafarer's doctor who, without performing a medical examination, is made aware that you probably no longer satisfy the requirements for a medical certificate, shall issue e Provisional declaration of unfitness.
+The seafarer's doctor shall notify the company and yourself of the decision.
+The decision stands until you have been examined by a seafarer's doctor and a new decision has been made.